 Client Education Program.
 We produce a unique Trustee And Power Of Attorney School that educates future fiduciaries and clients about tools of an estate plan, how they work, what to do, when to act, and much more.
-We have other education events on special interest topics; offer a library of free reports on estate planning; and regularly publish blogs .
+We have other education events on special interest topics, both legal and non-legal; offer a library of free reports on estate planning; and regularly publish blogs.

 DocuBank Membership.
 We provide a one-year enrollment in DocuBank for new clients.
-DocuBank makes your Living Will, Durable Health Care Power of Attorney, and HIPAA Authorization instantly available in the event of a medical emergency, at any time or place.
-An additional four years' coverage is available at reduced cost.
+DocuBank makes your Living Will, Health Care Power of Attorney, and HIPAA Authorization instantly available in a medical emergency, 24/7/365.
+Five years' additional coverage is available at reduced cost.